How to clean a cast-iron skillet, according to experts | CNN Underscored

 If that sounds like a radical departure from the old wisdom that said one must never use soap on a cast-iron pan so as not to disturb the pan’s seasoning, Gritzer explains the science behind his advice to break with tradition.
 “Seasoning is not flavor,” he says.
 “It’s a coating of fat that has been polymerized (that’s geek-speak for transformed into a plastic-like coating).
 It’s not greasy, it’s not gunky, it’s not thick with burned-on food debris.
 Good seasoning is smooth, clean, non-sticky and dry to the touch.”

-In his article on cleaning a cast iron, Gritzer notes that, “As those layers [of seasoning] build up, the pan becomes increasingly protected against rusting (which, in its stripped-bare state, it will rapidly do just by sitting in the open air), while also developing the nonstick characteristics that make cast iron so useful.”
+In his article on cleaning a cast iron, Gritzer notes that, “As those layers [of seasoning] build up, the pan becomes increasingly protected against rusting (which, in its stripped-bare state, it will rapidly do just by sitting in the open air) while also developing the nonstick characteristics that make cast iron so useful.”

-Buried in there is a word that should replace “soap” in your lexicon of Things To Avoid When Cleaning Cast Iron and that word is “rust” (but don’t worry if your pan does go rusty, we’ve got help for that too below).
+Buried in there is a word that should replace “soap” in your lexicon of Things to Avoid When Cleaning Cast Iron, and that word is “rust” (but don’t worry if your pan does go rusty, we’ve got help for that too below).
 While soap will not hurt your cast-iron pan, water will, because it will cause the metal to rust, and so that is the thing you should not use on a cast-iron pan.
 Now, that doesn’t mean you should not use any water at all, but it does mean you should not do the following things when washing a cast-iron pan:

 - Put the pan in the dishwasher